meshpro/pygalmesh/README.md

 meshes.

 #### PyPi
-[meshmaker](https://pypi.python.org/pypi/meshmaker) is available via PyPi, so with [pip](https://pypi.python.org/pypi/pip) installed (`sudo apt install python-pip`) you can simply type
+[frentos](https://pypi.python.org/pypi/frentos) is available via PyPi, so with [pip](https://pypi.python.org/pypi/pip) installed (`sudo apt install python-pip`) you can simply type
 ```
-sudo -H pip install meshmaker
+sudo -H pip install frentos
 ```
 to get started.

 #### Manual installation

-For manual installation (if you're a developer or just really keen on getting the bleeding edge version of meshmaker), there are two possibilities:
+For manual installation (if you're a developer or just really keen on getting the bleeding edge version of frentos), there are two possibilities:

  * Get the sources, type `sudo python setup.py install`.
 This does the trick most the time.